gottacatchenall/dissertation_prospectus/tex/prospectus.md

 The Lotka-Voterra (LV) model is defined by a set of coupled differential equations
 $$\begin{cases}  \dot{F} = F(\alpha R - \beta) \\   \dot{R} = R(g - \gamma F)  \end{cases} $$
-where $R$ represents the abundance of a prey species, typically represented as rabbits, and  $F$ represents the abundance of a preadtor, typically thought of as foxes.
+where $R$ represents the abundance of a prey species, typically represented as rabbits, and  $F$ represents the abundance of a predator, typically thought of as foxes.

-Although the LV model is not great in the sense that it doesn't make accurate predications about the abundance of predator and prey in actual systems, it is what Okubo calls a "toy model", which interntionally oversimplifies the dynamics of a complex process (like predator-prey interactions) into a system that we can study using the tools of mathematical analysis.
+Although the LV model is flawed in the sense that it doesn't make accurate predictions about the abundance of predator and prey in actual systems, it is what Okubo calls a "toy model", which intentionally oversimplifies the dynamics of a complex process (like predator-prey interactions) into a system that we can study using the tools of mathematical analysis.
-From a mathematical standpoint, what is interesting about the LV model is that it exhibits limit-cycles, whereby both abundance of predator and prey both change over time in a regular cycle--a dynamic equilibrium.
+From a mathematical standpoint, what is interesting about the LV model is that it exhibits limit-cycles, whereby both the abundance of predator and prey are both constantly in flux, and yet change over time in a regular cycle that enables both species to persist over time--a dynamic equilibrium.

-- Lotka Voltera model
-- MacArthur CR model

-- Macarthur and wilson
-- types of community interactions
-- ecological networks
-- Neutral theory
-  - hubbell and Neutral
-    - nearly neutral
+### Bioenergetic

+It's true that community ecology has been called "a mess" (citation).
+Many of the premises of ecology necessitate that its phenomena are complex in cause and outcome.

+When studying any system, one of the most powerful tools of inquiry is paying attention to what is _invariant_, meaning that which does not change in the system, even as we adjust its parameters.
+Mathematicians understand this deeply.
+Ecosystems vary in seemingly dimensionless ways.
+Yet, we can still find an invariant in ecology---the amount of energy per unit area on the planet is a measurable value, and it has to go somewhere.

+It's true, the word 'bioenergetic' does sound like I'm about to try to sell you a collection of conveniently-priced crystals that will keep the bears away.
+However, it is fewer syllables than any of its potential synonyms, so I'm hoping we'll just be able to meet in the middle on this one.

+through poisot lab, a software package to simulate innes model with diffeq solver

+ - real ecosystems are not governed by deterministic forces
+ - stochasticity in interactions, for a variety of reasons